ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 User Key:
 : A user key consists of a key hosted by an HSM (the platform) and intended to be used by a client of the HSM.
 Other terms used for a user key are "application key", "client key" or "operational key".
-The access and operations on a user key is controlled by the HSM.
+The access and operations on a user key are controlled by the HSM.

 ## Claims and measurements in generated Evidence